Lab 4: Vectors and Matrices#

 ../_images/04_row_major_order.svg

 i.e., we move across and down the matrix.
 WebGL uses column-major order because it is based upon OpenGL which was written for early GPUs that treated vertex data as column vectors.
 So a matrix containing vertices is stored column-by-column which means, when working with WebGL, we need to switch the rows and columns around when multiplying matrices.
-This is why our .multiply() function produced the wrong result.
+This is why our .multiply() method produced the wrong result.

 To output the matrix multiplication \(AB\) as we would expect it to appear, we can swap A and B.